ni/measurement-plugin-labview/docs/README.md

 ## Statically registering LabVIEW measurements

-- Refer to the [Discovery Service readme]() for statically registering measurements.
+- Refer to the [Static Registration of measurements section]() for statically registering measurements.
 - To create a LabVIEW executable refer to [Creating a LabVIEW executable for static registration](#creating-a-labview-executable-for-static-registration) section.